gbogard/redux-adjunct/README.md

 # Redux-adjunct

 An opinionated set of utilities to make redux applications easier to maintain.
-Redux-utils reduces the boilerplate required to write reducers and encourages developers to organize their code around features instead of splitting code based on technical details.
+Redux-adjunct reduces the boilerplate required to write reducers and encourages developers to organize their code around features instead of splitting code based on technical details.